Jet Swain

 Why the Affection Economy exists

-I founded The Affection Economy because I’d seen what happens when systems lose their soul.
+I founded The Affection Economy because I’d seen what happens when organisations lose connection to the people inside them.

 Values look good on paper.

-The foundation of trust, belonging, and long-term impact.
+They shape trust, belonging, resilience, and long-term impact.

 Group of women standing in a room, listening attentively, some smiling, with tables and cups in front of them, in a conference setting.